 The CUNY Policy on Sexual Misconduct may be found on both the Brooklyn College and CUNY websites.
-Allegations of sexual misconduct can be reported to the college's Director of Diversity Investigations & Title IX Coordinator at 718.951.5000 ext.
+Allegations of sexual misconduct can be reported to the college's Title IX Coordinator at 718.951.5000 ext.
 6468, the Department of Public Safety at 718.951.5511, the New York City Police Department, and/or the New York State Police.